OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Best Practices for Passwords

 Password strength is a key concern when passwords are used for authentication.
 The password policy defines requirements to which end users should adhere.
 A password policy typically specifies password length, password complexity, and password topologies.
 A "strong" password policy makes manual or automated password cracking difficult or impossible.
-The following sections describes key areas for strong passwords, for further information please consult the [OWASP Authentication Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Authentication_Cheat_Sheet.md#implement-proper-password-strength-controls "Implement Proper Password Strength Controls")
+The following sections describe key areas for strong passwords, for further information please consult the [OWASP Authentication Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Authentication_Cheat_Sheet.md#implement-proper-password-strength-controls "Implement Proper Password Strength Controls")

 **Password Length**